 A website redesign is never an easy undertaking.
 Whether it is to launch a new product, reach a new audience, or simply upgrade your interface’s feel and look, redesigning can offer incredible growth opportunities.
 Nonetheless, change can be scary — especially with something as delicate as your brand image.

-Whatever the reason, there’s no doubt that redesigns have a lot of potential, but when approached incorrectly, they can negatively impact your business.
+Whatever the reason, there’s no doubt that website redesigns have a lot of potential, but when approached incorrectly, they can negatively impact your business.
 This is why we put together this comprehensive guide to help you redesign your website with confidence.

 Let’s dive right in, shall we?